Exact weights, path metrics, and algebraic Wasserstein distances: Introduction

+\begin{theorem}[Theorem~\ref{thm:Wp-isometry}] For persistence modules indexed by the integers or the real numbers with values in $\cat{Vect_K}$, $W_p(d_W)$ agrees with the $p$-Wasserstein distance of the corresponding persistence diagrams (Section \ref{sec:wasserstein-pers-mod}). \end{theorem}

+\begin{theorem}[Theorem~\ref{thm:metrics-same}] For persistence modules indexed by the integers or the real numbers with values in $\cat{Vect_K}$, $W_1(d_W)$ agrees with the path metric $d_W$. \end{theorem}

-As part of the proof we prove a structure theorem for maps from an interval module (Theorem~\ref{thm:coker}) and a structure theorem for maps to an interval module (Theorem~\ref{thm:ker}).
-We also show that for monomorphisms and epimorphisms of persistence modules there is an induced algebraic matching (Theorems \ref{thm:matching-mono} and \ref{thm:matching-epi}).
+As part of the proof we show that monomorphisms and epimorphisms of one-parameter persistence modules have the following representations which imply that there is an induced matching of interval modules.

+\begin{theorem}[Theorem \ref{thm:matching-mono}] A monomorphism between persistence modules given by finite direct sums of interval modules can be represented by a matrix in which blocks corresponding to interval modules with the same right end are diagonal. \end{theorem}

+\begin{theorem}[Theorems \ref{thm:matching-epi}] An epimorphism between persistence modules given by finite direct sums of interval modules can be represented by a matrix in which blocks corresponding to interval modules with the same left end are diagonal. \end{theorem}